 H.J.
 Res.
 75 on Congress.gov

-The official Congress.gov page tracks the resolution text, actions, sponsors, and status.
+The official Congress.gov page tracks the resolution text, actions, sponsors, and final status as Public Law 119-9.

 Federal Register: Energy Conservation Standards for Commercial Refrigerators, Freezers, and Refrigerator-Freezers

-This is the official Federal Register publication of the DOE rule at 90 Fed.
-Reg.
-7464 that the resolution seeks to nullify.
+The official Federal Register publication of the DOE rule at 90 FR 7464, published January 21, 2025, that the resolution nullifies.

 DOE Appliance and Equipment Standards Program

-DOE’s standards program page provides official background on federal efficiency standards for covered commercial equipment.
+DOE's standards program page provides official background on federal efficiency standards for covered commercial refrigeration equipment.

 DOE Building Technologies Office